kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 **Upstream APIs are still evolving.** Workload and PodGroup are Beta in 1.37, but controller building blocks, Job integration, and CompositePodGroup remain Alpha.
+The implementation-sync update for KEP-6089 is still open even though the corresponding library is already present in `release-1.37`.

-*Mitigation:* isolate translation in `workloadbuilder`, vendor a tested Kubernetes dependency, and keep `spec.scheduling` behind an alpha LWS gate.
+*Mitigation:* isolate translation in `workloadbuilder`, vendor a tested Kubernetes 1.37 dependency, treat release-branch source as authoritative over stale KEP snippets, and keep `spec.scheduling` behind an alpha LWS gate.

 **Feature-gate skew can cause unsafe behavior.** kube-apiserver and kube-scheduler may not have identical WAS gates.